 Integration tools such as Microsoft Teams try to solve the problem through integrations.
 Users can still purchase different tools separately and integrate them into MS Teams using an interface.
 Unfortunately, this is not a good solution either, because integrations usually represent only a small functional area of the individual tool and they continue to operate separately from the systems of the integration platform.
 They are merely inserted, but not linked to the functions of the other project management tools.
 As a result, users have to copy elements, link them manually and always keep an overview of the various places where users store information.
 Not surprisingly, they lose sight of the bigger picture.

-Find the right project management tool step by step
+Finding the right project management tool step by step

 Step 2: Analyze exactly how you are currently running projects.
 Where do you see room for improvement?
 How could a digital project management tool be used to improve processes?
 What tools should the solution at least include?

-• Visualization: list views, Kanban Boards, Gantt Charts
+- Visualization: list views, Kanban Boards, Gantt Charts

-• Collaboration: workflow management, file management, document management
+- Collaboration: workflow management, file management, document management

-• Communication: real-time chats, screen sharing, (group) calls
+- Communication: real-time chats, screen sharing, (group) calls

-• Project tracking: detailed project overviews, Gantt Charts, time tracking
+- Project tracking: detailed project overviews, Gantt charts, time tracking

-• Data protection: server location, DPA and encryption mechanisms
+- Data protection: server location, DPA and encryption mechanisms

 Step 4: Compare providers.
 Which provider offers the project management tools needed and meets all requirements regarding GDPR and IT security?